-King was the first woman, by the way, 18 years after it started, and she had to share.
+Billie Jean King was the first woman, by the way, 18 years after SI started it, and she had to share with a man.
 The first solo woman on the cover was Chris Evert in ‘76.
 The next was Mary Decker in ’83.
 The third, Serena, in 2015.
 Bit of a gap.

 The first African-American?
 Rafer Johnson in 1958, followed by Bill Russell in 1968, followed by (about time) Muhammad Ali in ‘74.
 So in the first 20 years, 1954-73, only two African-Americans were honored.

 Tiger Woods was tapped twice, in ’96 and 2000, which seems a bit much, particularly considering who never got it once: Willie Mays, Hank Aaron, Mickey Mantle, Barry Bonds, Jim Brown, Johnny Unitas, Walter Payton, Wilt Chamberlain, Martina Navratilova, Bjorn Borg, Roger Federer.
 The only male tennis star was Arthur Ashe in 1992, i.e., right before his death, speaking out against racism in sport.
 No Mark Spitz, either, which seems odd.
 No Carl Lewis, either.
 1972 went to Wooden/King, ‘84 to Edwin Moses/Mary Lou Retton.
 1980 went to the U.S. Olympic Hockey Team, a good choice.